dBankCore/steem/doc/building.md

 We ship a Dockerfile.
 This builds both common node type binaries.

     git clone https://github.com/dpays/dpay
-    cd steem
+    cd dpay
     docker build -t dpays/dpay .

 ## Building on Ubuntu 16.04

-For Ubuntu 16.04 users, after installing the right packages with `apt` Steem will build out of the box without further effort:
+For Ubuntu 16.04 users, after installing the right packages with `apt` dPay will build out of the box without further effort:

     # Required packages